jlrodney/anagrams/README.md

 ## Further Work to be done on this project
 - Try this exercise in a compiled language such as C, C# or Java.
+This should speed up the process by not having to repeat some of the checking for each loop.
 - Instead of using of storing the words list into an array and then looping through the array.
-I could use
-- Should negative balance be allowed
-- Should the user input the date
+I could use a hash pair with each letter of the alphabet assigned to the first 26 prime numbers.
+This would mean that for each word there would be only one number associated with it (as the prime numbers are multiplied together).
+We could then scan through the hash of words and their associated values quickly to find matches.

 User stories
 -------------